rayyan35p/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2b.
-User does not enter at least one field to edit.
+User does not enter a valid index for the project.
   * 2b1.
 TaskHub shows an error message.

     Use case ends.

 * 2c.
-User enters an invalid value for a field.
+User does not enter at least one field to edit.
   * 2c1.
 TaskHub shows an error message.

     Use case ends.

 * 2d.
-User edits the project's name to one that already exists.
+User enters an invalid value for a field.
   * 2d1.
 TaskHub shows an error message.

     Use case ends.

 * 2e.
+User edits the project's name to one that already exists.
+  * 2e1.
+TaskHub shows an error message.

+    Use case ends.

+* 2f.
 User enters multiple values for a single-valued field.
-  * 2e1.
+  * 2f1.
 TaskHub shows an error message.

     Use case ends.